GlenKPeterson/Cymling/README.md

 ##Type System

 Java Generics, p.
 16 by Naftalin/Wadler has an example that shows why mutable collections cannot safely be covariant.
 Some day I'll copy it to this document.
 In any case, immutable collections *can* be covariant because of their nesting properties.
-You can have a `ImList<Int>` and add a `Double` to it and you'll get back the union type `ImList<Int|Double>` which can then be safely cast to a `ImList<Number>` (`Number` is the most specific common ancestor of both `Int` and `Double`).
+You can have a `ImList<Int>` and add a `Float64` to it and you'll get back the union type `ImList<Int|Float64>` which can then be safely cast to a `ImList<Number>` (`Number` is the most specific common ancestor of both `Int` and `Float64`).
 If the List were mutable, you'd have to worry about other pointers to the same list still thinking it was a `List<Int>`, but immutable collections solve that problem.

-Hmm...
-That paragraph assumes inheritance.
-Maybe you have to declare `defType Number = Int | Double` instead?
+That paragraph assumes inheritance and, for Java compatibility, it makes sense.
+Cymling's view of Java's inheritance in this case is: `defType Number = Int | Float64` where `Int` and `Float64` are both built-in types.

 Therefore, the type system needs some indication of what's immutable (grows by nesting like Russian Dolls) and what's not (changes in place).
 Since imutability is the default, there should be an `@Mutable` or similar annotation required in order to update data in place.
 Probably a second annotation `@MutableNotThreadSafe` should be required for people who really want to live dangerously.
 Without such annotations, your class/interface cannot do any mutation.